-How to Save Money in 6 Simple Steps
+How to Save Money - 7 Simple Steps for a Healthier Financial Situation

 Saving money might seem a near-impossible task when you have bills to pay.
 For many of us, maintaining regular financial obligations like a mortgage, car payment, and groceries can leave little cash left over for savings.
 Even for those of us that have our finances under control, it’s always worthwhile to check if there are money saving opportunities elsewhere.

-If you’re serious about saving more money, here are 6 universal steps to take no matter your financial circumstances!
+If you’re serious about saving more money, here are universal steps to take and ideas you should consider no matter your financial circumstances!

 One of the most fundamental ways to save money is to reduce major expenses in your budget, beginning with a review of your regular monthly bills.
 Any recurring payments present an opportunity to cut costs.
 When you trim a monthly bill, it saves you money every month!